Rasksasa/VOC_Scrubber/README.md

 ![](Images/InstalledFlat.JPG)

-The VOC Scrubber has been designed with the Voron v2.x in mind but should fit any similarly designed 3D printers.
+The VOC Scrubber has been designed with the Voron v2.4 350mm in mind but should fit any similarly designed 3D printers as long as there is an aluminium profile for it to be attached to.
+However it may only be possible to install 1 unit in a v2.4 250mm due to space constrains.

 ## Bonus!